On MDS Property of g-Circulant Matrices: g-Circulant matrices with MDS and involutory properties

 \section{\bf g-Circulant matrices with MDS and involutory properties}

-Liu and Sim \cite{LS} provided examples of involutory MDS left-circulant matrices for odd order over the finite field $\mathbb{F}_{2^m}.$ They conjectured that, there are no involutory MDS cyclic matrices of order $4, 8.$ In this section, we give a proof of their conjecture for a subclass consisting of cyclic matrices.
-First, we prove a structure of involutory $g$-circulant matrices.
+Liu and Sim \cite{LS} provided examples of involutory MDS left-circulant matrices for odd order over the finite field $\mathbb{F}_{2^m}.$ They showed that, there are no involutory MDS cyclic matrices of order $4, 8.$ In this section, we extend their investigation to a subclass of cyclic matrices and establish a structural characterization of involutory $g$-circulant matrices.
+Our results provide a theoretical framework explaining why odd and even order $g$-circulant matrices exhibit different behaviours under the involutory and MDS conditions.

 \begin{theorem} Let $A$ be a $g$-circulant matrix with the first row $(c_0,c_1,\hdots,c_{k-1})$ and $\gcd(k,g)=1.$ Then $A^2$ can be expressed as where $Q_g^2=g^2$-circulant$(1,0,0,\hdots,0)$ and $P=$circulant$(0,1,0,\hdots,0).$ \end{theorem}